TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

 If you are a solo camper, you save 90% of the cost of a RTT with a Haven Tent.
 If you are a couple and buy two Haven Tents, you still save 80%.

 Couples might voluntarily sacrifice comfort to squeeze into a rooftop tent.
 Two buddies on a cross-country adventure will likely require their own personal space.
-A RTT might be great for a father and son outing, but you still need to overcome the 400% cost differential.
+A RTT might be great for a father and son outing, but you still need to overcome the 400% cost disadvantage

 Haven Advantage Number 3: COMFORT